 “So, What are Chess Pieces Made From?”

 Some of the very earliest pieces found in chess sets were made from ivory, however, in the modern era, they’ve tended to be made from either plastic, metal, or more commonly, wood.
 They often follow the traditional white and black colouring, although that does depend very much on the chess set they belong to.
-There are some truly amazing chess pieces in existence that really illustrate the craftsmanship it took to create them.
+There are some truly amazing wooden chess pieces in existence that really illustrate the craftsmanship it took to create them.
 Infact, our company along with the likes of the Regency Chess Company, are renown for the abundance of sheer quality chess sets that we retail.

 There are wondrous creations like Artisan St Petersburg or King Arthur Limited Edition Sandalwood chess pieces available at the luxury end of the market.
 However, you don’t necessarily have to pay a King’s ransom to own chess pieces to be proud of.
 For example, you could adorn your chess set with a fantastic set of British Staunton Acacia & Boxwood chess pieces for a very reasonable price.